What is Baldface’s cancellation policy?

 Yes, a photographer will join your group in the snowcat.
-At 5:30 each night a slideshow will showcase your powder day.
-Interested guests can select photos for purchase or buy an entire CD filled with shots of their trip.
+Each night a slideshow will showcase your powder day.
+All guests receive complimentary shots of their trip via e-mail at the end of their trip.

 Do I need to bring my own safety equipment?

 We supply all the safety equipment you need.
 Every guest wears a guest pack with probe and shovel in addition to an avalanche transceiver.

 Once at the lodge guests spend their days skiing and riding powder and their evenings enjoying gourmet meals, our full-service bar, massages, a wood-fired sauna and the company of old and new friends.

 What time are we on-snow in the morning?

 Skiers and snowboarders leave the lodge via twelve-person snowcats at 8:30 every morning.
 Depending on group abilities, guests should expect six to twelve + runs per day covering 12,000 to 20,000 vertical feet.
 Two certified guides accompany each group.

 Our timber-frame lodge houses the dining room, bar, massage and lounge areas plus six double-occupancy guest rooms with a shared bathroom.
 Six timber-frame chalets, a short walk from the lodge, accommodate four guests.
 Each chalet has two bedrooms with a queen and long twin bed and one bathroom.
 All beds at Baldface have goose-down comforters and high-quality cotton sheets.

 All meals are included in the price of your trip.
 A breakfast buffet and gourmet dinner are served daily in the lodge, as well as hot soup and hearty appetizers when you return from skiing.
 Sandwiches, snacks and cold drinks are provided in the snowcats.
 We are happy to accommodate any special dietary requirements.

 What ability level do I need to be to ski or snowboard at Baldface?